eshikapathak/L1-DS/README.md

 - Use `bash -n script.sh` to check shell syntax without running.
 - If imports fail, ensure virtual environment is active and `requirements.txt` dependencies are installed.
 - Ensure your directories are correctly specified.
-- If `run_experiments_*.py` produces unexpected results, check that disturbances are being applied correctly by inspecting the printed logs and the generated plots in `figures/` or `OUT_DIR`.
+- If `run_experiments_*.py` produces unexpected results, check that disturbances are being applied correctly by inspecting the printed logs and the generated plots.
 ---